Chalk & Talk Podcast Notes – Anna Stokke

 • It’s important to block until near mastery and then interleave to deepen understanding (Patrice Bain).

-• Learning Hierarchy (Matthew Burns):
+• Learning Hierarchy (Matthew Burns & Brian Poncy):

 • Modelling with corrective feedback until sufficient accuracy.